Frequently Asked Questions

 What if someone in my family needs special accommodations?

 The University of Kentucky is a large campus and Family Weekend guests may be required to travel longer physical distances and stand at events.
-If someone in your party is in need of a wheel chair or other mobility equipment, we recommend that you make arrangements head of time to bring equipment with you or to rent equipment from a local vendor.
+If someone in your party is in need of a wheel chair or other mobility equipment, please make arrangements ahead of time to bring equipment with you or to rent equipment from a local vendor.
 ADA parking is available on campus with any ADA parking permit and event drop off location information is available on the schedule.
-If you need additional assistance, please let us know at parents@uky.edu
+If you need additional assistance, please let us know at parents@uky.edu.

-What is someone in my family has special dietary restrictions or needs?
+What if someone in my family has special dietary restrictions or needs?

 On the Family Weekend registration, you will have the opportunity to let us know if you or a family member has any dietary restrictions or needs.
 If you have any additional questions or concerns, please contact parents@uky.edu.